buelowek1225/bamazon/README.md

 ## CLI BAMAZON APP

 **Project:** BAMAZON
 **Goal of this Project:** Create a Amazon-Like storefront using MySQL.
-The app should take in orders from customers and deplete stock from the store's inventory.
-Also try to track product sales across your store's departmens and then provide a summary of the hgihest-grossing departments in the store.
+The app takes in orders from customers and deplete stock from the store's inventory (bamazonCustomer.js).
+There is also a second 'Manager' view to view product inventory, view products that need to be resupplied and to increase supplies as needed (bamazonManger.js).

 **Created by:** Ellen Buelow

-**Directions:** Do you need to stock up on home supplies?
+**Directions:** Do you need to stock up on your favorite cook books?
 Look no further!
-Use this this app to order the items you need:
+Use this this app to new books for cooking inspiration.
+Below is a full list of books we sell:

     Below is a full list of the products we provide:
         - Simple - Yotam Ottolengi